 A party has several aspects, which Harry listed:

-- Policies, which are what you stand for but have to be a blend between what you believe and what is achieveable.
+- Policies, which are what you stand for but have to be a blend between what you believe and what is achievable.

-- Voters, in order to win elections, must be won in large numbers which neccessitates policies that have broad appeal.
+- Voters, in order to win elections, must be won in large numbers which necessitates policies that have broad appeal.